 Scattering ashes is a beautiful way to pay tribute to somebody’s life and the act of doing so can be part of a special memorial or ceremony shared between a few loved ones.
-We understand that scattering a loved one’s ashes in their favourite place in the local woodland is the perfect location, however, you will need to get the landowner’s or Environment Agency’s permission to do so.
+In this article we are going to discuss a few ways this can be done.

 On National Trust Land